 - Research and Practice

-Alongside Design and Screen Cultures courses, you can also choose an option course from across the wider University, subject to availability.
+Alongside Design and Screen Cultures courses, you can also choose an optional course from across the wider University, depending on availability.

 Externally-facing activities may include:

 - live projects/competitions

 In your Year 4 compulsory courses, you will work on set and self-initiated projects, as well as theoretical underpinning.
 These will include: